AtanasovAtanas/interactive-content/EN/10-Workshop/02-CustomStack-Class.md

 Now you can proceed to the implementation of the methods, which your **CustomStack** is going to have.

-All of the functionalites described in the description are very easy to implement, so we strongly recommend for you to try to do it on your own.
+All of the functionalities described in the description are very easy to implement, so we strongly recommend you to try to do it on your own.

 If you have any difficulties, you can help yourself with the code snippets below.